Commack, New York: In popular culture

 On November 14, 2006, radio station WBLI rated the Commack Motor Inn second of the seven wonders of Long Island, just behind the Flanders Duck and ahead of the Montauk Lighthouse.
 The Commack Inn gained notoriety by its advertisements on late-night television and radio, extolling "the perfect romantic getaway", its "plush beds", "mirror ball disco room" and "heart-shaped love tubs".
 By the 1980s, the Commack Motor Inn had become such an accepted part of Long Island life that its gift certificates were prizes at social clubs.
 In a 1994 interview, actress Rosie O'Donnell recounted, "That's where everyone in high school went to have their first sexual experience."

 In the American television program Criminal Minds, Special Agent David Rossi's hometown is Commack.
 One episode in the fifth season of the same show is set in Commack (although it was shot in Los Angeles).

 Commack Middle School was also on one of MTV's True Life episodes.

 American rock band Wheatus heavily referenced Commack satirically on their 2000 debut album in their song "Wannabe Gangstar."
+Additionally, several members of the same band wear shirts displaying the word “Commack” in their music video for Teenage Dirtbag.